Building a Brighter Future, Together

 As students increasingly choose education that leads directly to good careers, demand is growing for short-term, skills-based certificates and accelerated training programs in fields that offer career paths with well-paying jobs.
 Columbus State works directly with regional employers on our Workforce Advisory Council to identify market needs and adapt our programs accordingly.

 - Certificates help adult students start a new career, rejoin the workforce if they’ve lost their job, and get the promotion to take their career to the next level.
 And these certificate programs appeal to companies that need skilled employees to grow.
 Through flexible, short-term certificate programs, students can continually expand their career opportunities, pursue their professional goals, and keep their employers competitive.
 Learn More

 - Our new Accelerated Training Centers provide a free, non-credit option for adults who need an even faster track to steady employment and a living wage.
-We partnered with Dawson to provide 2-5 week programs in contact center, manufacturing and production, and logistics.
+We provide 2-12 week programs in healthcare customer service, digital literacy, manufacturing and production, biotechnology production, and pharmaceutical manufacturing.
 Learn More

 Success storiesTop of page

 Columbus State is building a strong foundation for future growth in a post-pandemic world by envisioning campuses spaces and places designed for the future of work, education, and community.